 on a slice of toast with ghee, coconut butter or tahini (great for vata constitutions)

 on a rye cracker with some fresh ricotta, soft goat or feta cheese

 in a buckwheat crepe

-add a tsp to a glass of lemonade?!
+add a teaspoon to a glass of lemonade

 Strawberries are an antioxidant fruit with loads of vitamin C, K and rich in B1, B6, folic acid, and iodine.
 In taste, they are astringent and sweet (only sweet when cooked).
 A good way to recognize the astringent taste is to see if your mouth feels a little dry afterward.
 Astringent taste balances both kapha and pitta doshas.
 However, strawberries are also sweet and combined with their heating energy, are best for vata dominant doshas.
 Enjoy with balance (pitta and kapha).